 You read right.

 2. Wash With Conditioner.
 So what do I do?
-I wash my hair every couple of days with conditioner.
-I put a generous amount of conditioner in my hair and scrub my scalp.
-I then run my fingers through my hair to remove any tangles.
-I rinse out most of the conditioner but leave a little in there since my hair is a moisture hog.
+Every two or three days, I wash my hair with conditioner.
+To wash, I just apply a generous amount of conditioner to my hair and scalp and scrub.
+Next, I run my fingers through my hair to remove any tangles.
+Once all the tangles are out, I rinse out most of the conditioner but leave a little in there since my hair is a moisture hog.

 3. Periodically Clean Scalp.
 Every 2 weeks or so, I scrub my scalp with a conditioner/sugar scrub mixture.
 I can tell when I need to scrub my scalp because it starts to get a little itchy.